melezhik/swat/README2.md

 Note, that swat does not care about how many times a given check expression is matched by response, for test will pass it should match at least one time.
 However it is possible to accumulate all matching lines for further processing, see the ["captures"](#captures) section.

 Actually there are two type of swat check expressions - plain strings and regular expressions.
-It's also conventient to say here about comments and blank lines.
+It's also reasonable to say here about comments and blank lines.

 - **plain string**